Spurryag/Twitter_mining_NLP/README.md

 # Results:

-* With regards tp classification: the implemented Neural Network (accuracy of 0.58) outperformed the Logistic Regression, Support Vector Machine (linear Kernel) and Random Forest.
+* With regards to classification: the implemented Neural Network (accuracy of 0.58) outperformed the Logistic Regression, Support Vector Machine (linear Kernel) and Random Forest.
 * To examine similarity of politicians, cosine similarity was used and reveals that the most similar politicians are: Adam Smith	Bob Corker (0.996126)